 This plan is the foundation for our activity and focus over the next three years.
-By using risk modelling and analysis, the Service can set its priorities and manage the key risks facing the communities of Dorset, Bournemouth, Poole, Wiltshire and Swindon.
+By using risk modelling and analysis, the Service can set its priorities and manage the key risks facing the communities of Bournemouth, Christchurch & Poole, Dorset, Swindon and Wiltshire.

 All fire and rescue authorities must have regard for the Fire and Rescue Service National Framework in carrying out their functions.
 This requires us to:

 - Identify, plan and make the necessary arrangements to respond to emergencies.

 - Ensure that steps are taken to reduce the potential for these emergencies through prevention and protection work.

 - Collaborate in partnership working whilst being answerable to the community.

 The Plan is supported by the document ‘Our approach to Integrated Risk Management Planning (IRMP)‘.

 See also: Strategic Assessment of Risk 2019/20

 The Annual Report 2017-18, adopted by the Fire and Rescue Authority on 28 September 2018, gives a flavour of what has happened in the last year and our Community Safety Plan sets out our future direction.

 - Community safety policy statement